svedwards/making-multigene-family-maps-from-long-read-genomes/README.md

 ```{r}
 brd2scaffs<-(reversetab5 %>% filter(gene == "BRD2"))$molecule
 ```
 It will work better to make your R studio plot window large before running this chunk.
 If you get an error like "Error in grid.Call..." it probably means your R studio window is too small.
 Better to pass the plot to a variable and then use ggsave with a large output to save it.
 You can vary the thickness of the gene maps, the colors of the genes, and many other aspects using parameters in this scipt.
+Look what a [nice figure](https://github.com/svedwards/making-multigene-family-maps-from-long-read-genomes/blob/main/Mhc_classII_gene_plot.pdf) you've made!

 ```{r, include=FALSE,eval=FALSE}
 reversetab5 %>% filter(molecule %in% brd2scaffs) %>% ggplot(aes(xmin = negstart03, xmax = negend03, y = molecule, fill = gene, label = gene)) +